On hyperbolic rational maps with finitely connected Fatou sets: From rational map to tree mapping scheme

 \subsection{Hyperbolic and post-critical finiteness}

-Let $(F, \mathbf{f})$ be the tree mapping scheme constructed as above.
-Note that different choices in the above construction give topologically conjugate tree mapping schemes.
-In this subsection, we shall prove that \begin{prop} The tree mapping scheme $(F, \mathbf{f})$ is irreducible and hyperbolic post-critical finite.
+We shall now prove \begin{prop} The tree mapping scheme $(F, R)$ is irreducible, post-critically finite and hyperbolic.

-Moreover, if we start with a different map $g$ in the same hyperbolic component of $f$, we get topologically conjugate tree mapping schemes. \end{prop} \begin{proof} Let $e=[x,y]$ be an edge in $\mathcal{T}_0$, then there is a component $D$ of $\hat\C-K_x$ that corresponds to $e$.
-The local degree at $z_e \in \hat\C_x$ for the mapping scheme equals to the degree of $f|_{\partial D}$.
+Moreover, if we start with a different map $g$ in the same hyperbolic component of $f$, we get topologically conjugate tree mapping schemes. \end{prop} \begin{proof} Let $e=[x,y]$ be an edge in $\mathcal{T}_0$.
+Then there is a component $D$ of $\hat\C-K_x$ that corresponds to $e$.
+The local degree at $z_e \in \hat\C_x$ for the rational mapping scheme $R$ equals to the degree of $f|_{\partial D}$.
 Similarly, $e$ also corresponds to a component $D'$ of $\hat\C-K_y$, and the local degree at $z_e \in \hat\C_y$ is the degree of $f|_{\partial D'}$.
 Let $A = D\cap D'$ be the annulus.
-By our construction, the projection $\pi(c)$ of any critical point $c$ is contained in $V_0$, so $A$ contains no critical points.
+By our construction, the projection $\pi(c)$ of any critical point $c$ is contained in $\mathcal{V}_0$, so $A$ contains no critical points.
 Thus $f$ is a covering between $A$ and $f(A)$.
-In particular, $\mathbf{f}$ satisfies the condition i): it has compatible local degrees.
-Condition ii) that $F$ is geometric with respect to the local degree also follows from the above observation (see Theorem 3.6 in \cite{Shishikura87}).
+In particular, $(F, R)$ satisfies the condition i).
+The condition ii) also follows from the above observation (see Theorem 3.6 in \cite{Shishikura87}).

-To prove Condition iii) on extension, we note that any component $\mathcal{U}$ corresponds to some multiply connected Fatou component $U$.
+To prove the condition iii) on extension, we note that any component $\mathcal{U}$ corresponds to some multiply connected Fatou component $U$.
 Then either $f(U)$ is multiply connected or is a disk.
-In the first case, $(F, \mathbf{f})$ extends to a geometric branched covering by Lemma \ref{lem:UU'}, and thus corresponds to case (a) in Condition iii).
-It's easy to verify that the second case gives case (b) in Condition iii).
+In the first case, $(F, R)$ extends to a branched covering by Lemma \ref{lem:UU'}, and thus corresponds to case (b) in the condition iii).
+It's easy to verify that the second case gives case (a) in the condition iii).
 The moreover part comes from the fact that any multiply connected Fatou component is eventually mapped to some disk Fatou component.